tdwg/bdq/tg2/_review/index.md

 ### 3.3 Results of Test Executions (normative)

 The BDQ standard is agnostic about the format of presentation of results from BDQ Tests.
 BDQ does, however, specify that Test implementations and presentations MUST return structured data with at least bdq:Response.status, bdq:Response.result, and bdq:Response.comment.
 Responses MAY also contain more information in Response.qualifier.
-See the [Implementer's Guide](guide/implementers/index.md) section on [Presentation of Results](guide/implementers/index.md#7-Presentation-of-Results) for further normative and non-normative guidance about result presentation.
-See [Structure of a Response](bdqtest/index.md#31-Structure-of-Response-normative) in the [BDQ Tests and Assertions](bdqtest/index.md) document for normative guidance on Responses as RDF or as data structures.
+See the [Implementer's Guide](guide/implementers/index.md) section on [Presentation of Results](guide/implementers/index.md#7-presentation-of-results-normative) for further normative and non-normative guidance about result presentation.
+See [Structure of a Response](bdqtest/index.md#31-structure-of-response-normative) in the [BDQ Tests and Assertions](bdqtest/index.md) document for normative guidance on Responses as RDF or as data structures.

 The results of the execution of implementations of the BDQ Tests MAY be presented as Data Quality reports.
 The Framework Ontology provides vocabulary and structure that MAY be used for such data quality reports.

 The bdqffdq: vocabulary enables the wrapping of the results of BDQ Tests within annotations.
 The bdqffdq: vocabularies in particular are intended to support the framing of Assertions from Tests within annotations that follow the W3C Web Annotation Data Model (Sanderson et al. 2017), and are suitable for inclusion in semantic data stores.
 See the [Implementer's Guide](guide/implementers/index.md) section on [Annotations](guide/implementers/index.md#72-Annotations-normative) for more guidance.

-### 3.4 Test Execution Environments and Workflows
+### 3.4 Test Execution Environments and Workflows (non-normative)

 Neither the Test descriptions nor the framework impose constraints on environments or workflows for execution.
 One possible workflow is to run all validations, then all amendments, then all validations again on a modified copy of the input data to which all proposed amendments have been applied.